The current state of the world is shining a light on our everyday heroes.

 - She related to us.
 When I talked about what the sofa meant for us, the ideal layout for fitting nieces and nephews on movie nights, space on the chase to cuddle up at night, she pulled out her phone and showed us pictures of her grandchildren.
 What was a stressful first big furniture purchase, ended up being a joyful experience.

 Yes, we were planning to return to look at the fabrics and colors one final time.
-We were going to swing by over a weekend and make our final decision.
+We were going to swing by over the weekend and make our final decision.
 But we live in a different world right now due to the Coronavirus Pandemic.
 There has been so much discussion on the state of brick and mortar retailing over the last decade, but I for one know I can’t wait for the day to get back into a store.
 While this is an important time to focus on your eCommerce strategy and ensure your business is prepared for a digital world, I believe that there will be a greater appreciation for the physical once we can return to our normal lives where we can confidently leave our homes.

-I know I took for granted how easy it was for me to pop into my local brick and mortar furniture showroom.
+I know I took for granted how easy it was for me to pop into my local brick-and-mortar furniture showroom.
 I can’t wait to get back into retail stores.

 Written by Caitlin Jascewsky.
 Caitlin writes STORIS’ educational content and manages STORIS.com, focusing on how retailers can use technology to enhance their customer experience.
 A graduate of the Fashion Institute of Technology, Caitlin worked in retail for 7 years before joining STORIS.